Vector35/binaryninja-api/.github/ISSUE_TEMPLATE/documentation.md

 ---

 **Is this a general concept that needs to be documented or a specific API?**

-Does this involve a specific API/set of APIs or a whole concept in Binary Ninja (i.e. BinaryViews, Basic Blocks, etc)
+_Describe whether this involves a specific API/set of APIs or a whole concept in Binary Ninja (i.e., BinaryViews, Basic Blocks, etc.)._

 **What concept or API needs more documentation?**

-Please provide a clear and concise description of the API or concept which is confusing or missing documentation.
+_Please provide a clear and concise description of the API or concept which is confusing or missing documentation._

 **Is this documentation related to a specifi API?**

-Decribe which API needs documentation.
-C++ or Python (The C API is not intended to be a documented interface)
+_Describe which API needs documentation, C++ or Python.
+(Note: the C API is not intended to be a documented interface.)_

-**Are there any known examples of people using this API/concept? **
+**Are there any known examples of people using this API/concept?**

+_Describe or link to any public examples for this, i.e., repositories or blog posts._